XerxesDGreat/i-josh.com/content/fencerator-9000.md

 Date: 03/19/2015 09:00
 Category: Projects
 Tags: woodworking, tool-building, jigs
+FBDescription: A little jig I knocked together to help make quick work of the tons of 2x4 cuts I'll be making while
+               continuing to build Cora's playhouse.

 Quite some time ago, I started [building a playhouse for Cora][playhouse].
 I had to put completing the project on hold for a while, but now I'm ramping up to do the next stage.
 I've got the lumber, the hardware, and some time coming up,